valdiman/R-Code-PCB-Water-Analysis/README.md

 The dataset can also be downloaded using the script found at 'R/Pangaea/PangaeaDownloadDataset.R'.

-Water temperatures and flows were mostly obtained from USGS station, uisng the package in R dataRetrieval and library dataRetrieval.
+Water temperatures and flows were mostly obtained from USGS station, using the package in R dataRetrieval and library dataRetrieval.